 Many people with depression cannot experience emotions—including grief, joy, and pleasure—in a normal way.
 The world may appear to have become colorless and lifeless.
 They lose interest or pleasure in activities that they used to enjoy.

 Most depressed people have difficulty falling asleep and awaken repeatedly, particularly early in the morning.
+Some people with depression sleep more than usual.

 Poor appetite and weight loss may lead to emaciation, and in women, menstrual periods may stop.
 However, overeating and weight gain are common in people with mild depression.